Winner of the 2016 Pulitzer Prize for Drama

 It is a magnificent book, unlike any previous book about a play - Chicago Tribune

 Lin-Manuel Miranda is an award-winning composer, lyricist, and performer, as well as the recipient of a 2015 MacArthur Foundation Award.
-His musical Hamilton won the 2016 Pulitzer Prize for Drama and earned a record-breaking sixteen Tony nominations, winning eleven Tony Awards.
-Miranda's first Broadway musical, In the Heights, received four 2008 Tony Awards.
-He contributed music, lyrics, and vocals to several songs in Disney's Moana, earning him an Oscar nomination and a Grammy Award for the original song "How Far I'll Go."
-He stars alongside Emily Blunt in Disney's Mary Poppins Returns.
-Miranda lives in New York City with his wife, sons, and dog.
+His most recent musical, Hamilton-book, music, and lyr ics by Miranda; he also originated the title role-opened on Broadway in 2015.
+Hamilton was awarded the 2016 Pulitzer Prize for Drama and earned a record-breaking sixteen Tony Award nominations, winning eleven Tonys, including two for Miranda personally for Best Book and Best Score of a Musical.
+Miranda's first Broadway musical, In the Heights, received four 2008 Tony Awards (including Best Orchestrations, Best Choreography, and Best Musical).
+Miranda contributed music, lyrics, and vocals to several songs in Disney's feature film Moana, earning him an Oscar nomination and a Grammy Award for the original song 'How Far I'll Go'.
+He lives in New York City with his wife, sons, and dog.